 Safeguarding data.
-Staff, pupils and parents are reminded that the school is under duties imposed by law and statutory guidance (including Keeping Children Safe in Education or KCSIE) to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
-This is likely to include file notes on personnel or safeguarding files, and in some cases referrals to relevant authorities such as the LADO or police.
+Pupils and parents are reminded that the school is under duties imposed by law and statutory guidance (including Keeping Children Safe in Education or KCSIE) to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
+This is likely to include safeguarding files, and in some cases referrals to relevant authorities such as the LADO or police.

-KCSIE also requires that, whenever a child leaves the school to join another school or college, his or her child protection file is promptly provided to the new organisation.
+KCSIE also requires that, whenever a child leaves the school to join another school or college, his or her safeguarding file is promptly provided to the new organisation.
 The school will retain a copy in accordance with its retention policy for material related to safeguarding matters.